SPRING 2017 Course Offerings

 ROOM – Shepard Center Alumni Room

 This course is the next step after beginner.
 The American version will be our focus.
-The class is for men and women who are beginners, but can also serve as a refresher course for those who have played before.
+This course can also serve as a refresher course for those who have played before.
 Participants will need to purchase their own Mah Jongg cards.
 Instructor will order these after 1st class.
 Approximate cost $8.00.

 Instructor: Florette Soroka, Pat Blau